Living in Edmonton (A Guide for Newcomers to Canada)

 The city is justifiably proud of the River Valley Parkway.
 This river valley with 160km of trails and 20 major parks is the largest urban park in the country.

-If downhill skiing is more your thing, then there are a number of easily accessible ski hills within the valley:
+If downhill skiing is more your thing, then there are several easily accessible ski hills within the valley:

-1. Rabbit Hill – good for beginner and intermediate skiers, with terrain parks and a development area.
+1. Rabbit Hill – suitable for beginner and intermediate skiers, with terrain parks and a development area.

-2. Snow Valley – total of 8 runs, plus 2 terrain parks.
+2. Snow Valley – a total of 8 runs, plus two terrain parks.

-3. Sunridge Ski Area – total of 12 runs, plus 3 terrain parks.
+3. Sunridge Ski Area – a total of 12 runs, plus three terrain parks.

-4. Edmonton Ski Club – good for beginner and intermediate skiers, it has a beginners bunny hill, a terrain park and a tubing park.
+4. Edmonton Ski Club is good for beginner and intermediate skiers.
+It has a beginner’s bunny hill, a terrain park, and a tubing park.

-None of these are in the same league as the ski resorts in the Rocky Mountains.
-But they are definitely worth visiting for beginner and intermediate skiers.
+None of these resorts is in the same league as the ski resorts in the Rocky Mountains, but they are worth visiting for beginner and intermediate skiers.

 Another popular winter activity, especially with children, is ice skating.
-The City of Edmonton has many rinks and ice surfaces that are maintained through the winter.
+The City of Edmonton has many rinks and ice surfaces maintained throughout the winter.

 Winter Ice Castle In Edmonton Alberta In Canada